-The computer science department offers a part-time cooperative education experience that requires 10-12 hours of work per week over the course of 15 weeks for 1 course or 20-24 hours per week for 2 course equivalency.
-This is done in addition to taking academice courses to fulfill the full-time day course load.
+The computer science department offers a part-time cooperative education experience that requires 10-12 hours of work per week over the course of 15 weeks for 1 course credit or 20-24 hours per week for 2 course equivalency.
+This is done in addition to taking academic courses to fulfill the full-time day course load.
 Employers who need someone to fill in over a short term, or who only have need of part-time help may find this an ideal solution.

 Full-Time Cooperative Education

-Many employers have indicated that after the expense of training the student, they would like to have the student for a six month period working 35-40 hour work weeks.
+Many employers have indicated that given the expense of training the student, they would like to have the student for a six month period working 35-40 hour work weeks.
 We have implemented this program in order to meet that need.
 Employers promise to return the student to the institution to complete their degrees before hiring them into permanent positions.

 Companies that would like to hire our computer science students as part of the cooperative education program commit to: